A widescreen 1.85:1 image was created by cropping a standard

 Home theater projectors with large 90+ inch screens can manage

 aspect ratios with a 'constant-height processor' and vertical

 A constant-height processor fills a DLP, LYCOS, DILA, LCD

 projector's 16:9 chip with a 2.35 or 2.40 image.
 It

 height.
 An anamorphic lens slides over the projector's

 native lens to reverse the 'squeeze' and fill a 2.35:1

-To make a difference, automate the lens slide and masking with
+To make a goose-bump difference, automate the lens slide and

-the source aspect ratio.
-Given the constant height,
+masking with the source aspect ratio.
+The constant

-automated masking can smoothly unfold from 4:3 to 16:9, to
+height with automated masking smoothly unfolds from 4:3 to

 The Land Of Forgotten Buzz-words.